You have turned-in this assignment. You can review the lesson and see your previous answers.

 Cool means calm and distant.

-Complimentary means bold and high contrast.
+Complementary means bold and high contrast.

 I wonder if it was anything like Aisha's.

-She says, "The combination stands out because green and red are complimentary colours, which means opposite, which means opposite each other on the colour wheel."
-It's interesting to see how colour wheel theory really affects how we view a picture.
+She says, "The combination stands out because green and red are complementary colors, which means opposite, which means opposite each other on the color wheel.

-Jacob says, "The red is bright and attention-grabbing.
+Jacob says, "The red is bright and attention grabbing.

-The orange fades into it."
-Let's have a look at this interesting picture.
+" Let's have a look at this interesting picture.

-What ideas do you associate with bright colours on an artwork like this?
-Pause the video while you have a look and decide.
+What ideas do you associate with bright colors on an artwork like this?

 Jacob says, "It feels like summer, like a festival or fair.

-It makes me think of sunshine, and feel excited."
-How might the mood change if the colours were black and white?
-Pause the video while you decide on this response.
+" How might the mood change if the colors were black and white?

-Colours have been used symbolically in different contexts.
+Colors have been used symbolically in different contexts.

 For example, in the creative industries, like red in advertising.